SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

-# UNO Card Game - Milestone 2
+# UNO Card Game - Milestone 3

 ## Project Overview
-A graphical implementation of UNO card game in Java using Swing GUI and MVC architecture, supporting 2-4 players with all standard action cards.
+A graphical implementation of the UNO Flip card game in Java using Swing GUI and MVC architecture, supporting 2-4 players (human or AI) with all standard and Flip action cards.

 ---